 But, did you know you can extend aliases to use bash functions and pass arguments?

-bash functions enables you to concatenate multiple commands and add as much arguments as you can.
+bash functions enable you to concatenate multiple commands and add as many arguments as you can.
 Well, just like any function in any programming language.

 So let's make a function that does just that.

 We need to make the alias persistent in bash profile.

 Open a new bash terminal window and run :

 Anywhere in your bashrc file, declare the function as shown below.

 pushtoremote function, which runs git add . git commit -m

 $3 are placeholders for the variables passed to the alias upon executing.